-But how do you really know how effectively your supplier is supplying?
+But how do you really know how effectively your supplier is performing?

-Well, the root of any and all production and manufacturing efficiencies is normally good data, so we’ll be showing you how to implement standardized metrics to monitor your supply chain operation, how to interpret those metrics, and how to use them to implement a more efficient supply chain.
+Well, the root of any and all production and manufacturing efficiencies is normally good data, so we will be showing you how to implement standardized metrics to monitor your supply chain operation, how to interpret those metrics, and how to use them to implement a more efficient supply chain.

 What are Supplier Performance Metrics?

-The best implementation of the vendor scorecard is one that is totally transparent and that works both ways.
+The best implementation of the Supplier Scorecard is one that is totally transparent and that works both ways.
 In this manner, the scorecard can be used to highlight both issues you are having with the supplier and issues they are having with you.

-If the scorecard only goes one way, then you run the risk of ignoring issues caused by your own procedures that are having an impact on your supplier’s ability to deliver in a timely and efficient manner.
+If the Supplier Scorecard only goes one way, then you run the risk of ignoring issues caused by your own procedures that are having an impact on your supplier’s ability to deliver in a timely and efficient manner.

 What are the top 4 Supplier Performance Metrics?

-When it comes to the performance metrics on the scorecard, each industry and each individual business will have its own priorities.
+When it comes to the performance metrics on the Supplier Scorecard, each industry and each individual business will have its own priorities.
 However, there are some common gradable metrics that can be used to form a baseline from which a more nuanced scorecard can be created, including:

 1. Lead time

-Lead time represents the time between an order being received and that order being completed, and can generally be split into two categories, supplier lead time and vendor lead time.
+Lead time represents the time between an order being received and order completion, and can generally be split into two categories, supplier lead time and vendor lead time.

 Obviously, the shorter the lead time, the better, but lead time is also caught up in other metrics you could potentially include on your scorecard, including: